-Bellingham’s country dances has roots in the Seattle old time dance scene.
+Bellingham’s country dances have roots in the Seattle old-time dance scene.
 Sandy Bradley started calling a square dance series in the 1970s at the Inside Passage Tavern in Pioneer Square.
 The Gypsy Gyppo string band played fantastic old-time music for the square dances.

 John Hatten started calling squares at the Inside Passage dances in 1975 and, when he moved to Bellingham in 1979, started calling square dances here.
 The Whatcom County Parks Department promoted dances and John called as far afield as Hovander Park, Blaine and Point Roberts as well as WWU, the YWCA, and other venues around the county.
 The old Geneva School (now the Whatcom Hills Waldorf School) was managed by the county parks and it became a regular dance venue.
 Local musicians included Larry Hanks, Laura Smith, Brad Reynolds, Laurel Bliss, John Clark and Linda Fox.

 Mike Schway moved to Seattle in 1975 for grad school at UW and fell into the old-time music scene there.
 The Gypsy Gyppo squares at Pioneer Square’s Inside Passage were going strong, but Sandy Bradley was getting a little weary of calling to Pioneer Square riff-raff so she passed the caller’s mic to Jack Link and they asked Mike Schway to join them on fiddle to help fill the gap.
 Mike says, “What an honor!
 What a band!”
 He remembers John Hatten calling squares with the band at the Inside Passage.